The consensus of the OU’s poskim (rabbinic authorities) is that the following may be used on Passover without certification:

 - Water filters

-Oral Hygiene (Toothpaste, Mouthwash) & Flavored Lip Treatment (Lipstick, Lip Balm) Products: Rabbincal authorities disagree as to whether kosher certification of these items is required (both for Passover and year-round).
+Oral Hygiene (Toothpaste, Mouthwash) & Flavored Lip Treatment (Lipstick, Lip Balm) Products: Rabbinical authorities disagree as to whether kosher certification of these items is required (both for Passover and year-round).
 Consult your Rabbi.
-Please see product pages in the Passover Guide for OU certified toothpaste.